Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 80% (4 of 5 parameters described).
-The description adds no parameter meaning beyond the schema, so baseline score of 3 is appropriate.
+Schema description coverage is 80% (4 of 5 parameters have descriptions), so the description adds no extra meaning beyond the schema.
+Baseline score of 3 is appropriate as the tool definition does not enhance parameter understanding.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.